Let's Encrypt Integration with Password Manager Pro

-- Step 1: Create a Let's Encrypt account
+- Creating a Let's Encrypt account

-- Step 2: Raise a certificate request
+- Raising a certificate request

-- Step 3: Let's Encrypt challenge verification
+- Let's Encrypt challenge verification

-- Step 4: Procure and save the certificate
+- Procuring and saving the certificate

-- Step 5: Renew certificates
+- Renewing certificates

-- Step 6: Revoking certificates
+- Revoking certificates

-- Step 7: Deleting certificates
+- Deleting certificates

 - About Let's Encrypt

 Maintaining a threat-free network requires much more than just securing your domains with SSL certificates.
 For organizations that deal with a large SSL environment, the process of purchasing, deploying and renewing SSL certificates often proves to be cumbersome, time-consuming and has hardly been straightforward.
 Oversight, manual errors, improper configuration, weak ciphers, and expiration often lead to downtimes, compliance issues and security breaches.
 Certificate life-cycle management is a practice that streamlines certificate management process by automating acquisition, issue, deployment, re-issue, renewal and revoking of certificates.
-Password Manager Pro facilitates end-to-end certificate life-cycle management for your public facing websites by integrating with the renowned open Certificate Authority, Let's Encrypt.
+Password Manager Pro (PMP) facilitates end-to-end certificate life-cycle management for your public facing websites by integrating with the renowned open Certificate Authority, Let's Encrypt.
 This means you can procure domain validated certificates from Let's Encrypt for your public domains, deploy, track, request alerts on expiry, renew certificates; everything done entirely from the product interface.

-Step 1: Create a Let's Encrypt account
+2. Create a Let's Encrypt Account

-To create Let's Encrypt account,
+To create Let's Encrypt account, follow the below steps:

 - Navigate to Certificates >> Let's Encrypt >> Manage.